How to Get Paid to Travel

 For photographers, there are lots of unique opportunities that you can engage in, to leverage making money while you travel.

-If you want to head in that direction, check out our guide to making money as a travel photographer specifically.
+If you want to head in that direction, check out our guide to learn how to make money as a travel photographer.

 You can sell your photos of destinations that you travel to.
 This is much easier said than done, though.